Atlassian Jira Software

 Issue Key is a required parameter to run this command.

-Run the Search Issues command to obtain Issue Keys.
-Issue Key can be found in the returned raw data at the path $.issues[*].key.
-Ensure you have selected the provided JSON path.
-Note: There are other keys with the name "key".
+Run the Search Issues command to obtain the Issue Key.
+Issue Keys can be found in the raw data at $.issues[*].key.

 File ID and File Source